 Blankets + Pillows

-I have a LOT of blankets and pillow.
-For this challenge I went through all of them and got rid of so many!
-I had pillows I hadn’t used in years and ones that were damaged with holes or broken zippers.
-If I didn’t want to fix them to put out, I got rid of them.
+Maybe you’re like me and you have a LOT of blankets and pillow.
+You need to go through all of them and got rid of some!
+Do you have pillows you haven’t used in years?
+Are there ones that are damaged with holes or broken zippers?
+If you don’t use them or don’t want to fix any of the damaged ones, get rid of them.

 Here are a few easy ways to store the blankets that you end up keeping.